-We are a close-knit team of five who work to make the Creative Europe programme more accessible to the Irish creative and cultural sectors.
+We are a close-knit team of six women who work to make the Creative Europe programme more accessible to the Irish creative and cultural sectors.
 Through our Culture and MEDIA Offices we give advice, support and information on Creative Europe funding calls to the Irish audiovisual and cultural sectors.

 Meet with us one-to-one for advice on funding applications or come along to our information events that we host throughout the year.

 We provide information on European funding, support and opportunities for the audiovisual and culture sectors.
 As part of our remit, we also support and promote diversity, inclusiveness, and sustainability.

 We give you tailored advice on how to access EU funding and help with the development of your funding applications.

 Network + Collaborate

 We host webinars, workshops and events on Creative Europe funding calls and policies.
 Collaboration with our stakeholders and national agencies across the film, TV and culture sectors via events, conferences and festivals helps us meet new applicants.
 An important part of our work is to encourage cross-border cooperation within the cultural and creative sectors.